Associate Professor | Interior Design Coordinator

 - Bachelor of Architecture, The Ohio State University

-Though her formal training is in architecture, Susan’s work mediates between the scale of building, installations, furniture and sculpture.
-Her research interests include design pedagogy and reflective practices, sustainable building practices and environmental aesthetics.
-Early and influential studies include East Asian philosophy, Buddhism and the hermeneutics of sacred space.
+Though her formal training is in architecture, Susan’s work mediates between the scale of building, installations, furniture, and sculpture.
+Her research focuses on community engaged design-build, sustainable building practices, design pedagogy and reflective practices.
+Early and influential interests include East Asian philosophy, Buddhism, and the hermeneutics of sacred space.